rangsimanketkaew/rangsimanketkaew.github.io/_posts/2019-07-30-compiling-linear-algebra-libraries.md

 ## Compiling Linear Algebra Libraries

-This post would show how to compile a software suite of linear algebra libraries.
-Those linear algebra math libraries have been generously used for compiling a mid- and top-level scientific programming such as Fortran, C, and C++.
+This post will show how to compile and install linear algebra libraries such as BLAS and LAPACK on Linux-based operating system step-by-step.
+These linear algebra mathematical libraries have been generously used in computational science and development for compiling a mid- and top-level scientific programming such as Fortran, C, and C++ programming languages.

 <br>